Online Submissions

 The structure of a reference to a monograph may be presented in general as follows:

 Authors (transliteration) [Translation of a monograph title in English in square brackets].
-Publisher’s imprint: place of publication in English if this is organization and transliteration if the publisher has its own name (specifying in English that this is a publisher).
+Publisher’s imprint: place of publication in English if this is an organization and transliteration if the publisher has its own name (specifying in English that this is a publisher).
 Number of pages.

 1 Familia I.O., 2 Familia I.O.
 [Translation of the article title].
-Transliteration of journal name = Official name in English.
+Transliteration of the journal title = Official title in English.
 Year;Volume(Number):00-00.
 DOI: 0000-0000 (In Russ.)]

 1 Familia I.O.
-[Translation of monograph title].
+[Translation of the monograph title].
 Gorod: Izdatelstvo; 2000.
 (In Russ.)]

-Reference to Internet resources
+Reference to the Internet resources

-Name of material in a site [site].
-Name of site; 2016 [revised on October 19, 2016; cited on October 30, 2016].
-Available at http://www.example.ru
+Title of the material on a website [website].
+Name of the website; 2016 [revised on October 19, 2016; cited on October 30, 2016].
+Available at: http://www.example.ru

-II How to submit an article for consideration
+II.
+How to submit an article for consideration

-IV Procedure of revision of editor/s/reviewer’s decision
+IV.
+Procedure of the revision of editor's/reviewer's decision

 If the author does not agree with the conclusions of a reviewer and/or editor or with individual comments, he/she may challenge such decision.
-For this purpose the author should:
+For this purpose, the author should:

 - Correct the manuscript in accordance with the justified comments of reviewers and editors;